ben-houghton-zz/azurestackfunctions/README.md

 - You will then redeploy this exact code to Azure Stack, demonstrating how interoperable the two environments are

+- You can also try some of the other Function code to try the Computer Vision and Key Phrase Analysis APIs.

 You will need Cognitive Service keys for the Computer Vision and Text Analytics APIs